vithushankuhan/stock-analysis/README.md

 ## Results

 ### 2017 vs 2018 Stock Performance
 By looking at the images below, it is clear that green stocks performed better in 2017 than in 2018.
+Looking closely, ENPH and RUN are the only two stocks to consistently be in the green in 2017 and 2018.
+Every other stock either took a turn and performed worse in 2018 or stayed in the red, like TERP.
+Steve should look into ENPH and RUN as these stocks could be promising investments.

 <img width="221" alt="VBA_Challenge_2017" src="https://user-images.githubusercontent.com/76541288/110214691-c6686000-7e73-11eb-8b0f-e4c9a219e5c2.png">
 <img width="221" alt="VBA_Challenge_2018" src="https://user-images.githubusercontent.com/76541288/110214693-cc5e4100-7e73-11eb-8600-835158c15e09.png">